hashobject/tinyChat/README.md

 ## Promotions

-  * post on dribbble
   * post on forst
-  * post on twitter
   * post on hacker school chatroom
   * send email to Manny
   * send emails to friends
   * tweet to Kevin Rose
   * tweet thta we used goInstant
   * post on Hacker News and Reddit
-  * send to Pasha
   * on twitter ask Devrim to vote for us